Hydrate your cells! With Water!

 Spend time outdoors, in the sun.

-- Weather permitting, we suggest everyone go outside for at least 10-15 minutes a day for sunshine.
+- We suggest everyone go outside for at least 10-15 minutes a day for sunshine.

 - When you expose your skin to sunlight your body synthesizes vitamin D, boosting your immune system.